Home > Analyses > Consumer Cyclical > Best Buy Co., Inc.

 Financial Ratios

-The following table presents key financial ratios for Best Buy Co., Inc. (BBY) over the last five fiscal years, providing a snapshot of profitability, liquidity, leverage, efficiency, and shareholder returns:
+The following table presents key financial ratios for Best Buy Co., Inc. (BBY) over the last five fiscal years, illustrating trends in profitability, liquidity, leverage, and market valuation:

 Evolution of Financial Ratios